juan-esteban-berger/Options_Pricing_AutoML_TensorFlow_XGBoost/README.md

 Finally, the best model is saved in an H5 file format for later use.

 ## Results
-We evaluated the performance of our models on the validation set by calculating the classification accuracy, which measures the proportion of correctly classified samples.
-The results are shown in the table below:

-Model	Call Accuracy	Put Accuracy
-Decision Tree	90.47%	90.22%
-XGBoost	91.38%	90.65%
-FNN	89.08%	88.45%
-RNN	89.74%	88.94%
-LSTM	90.11%	89.19%
-Bidirectional LSTM	89.66%	88.95%
-GRU	89.67%	88.80%
-2 Layer LSTM	90.62%	89.63%
-4 Layer LSTM	89.97%	88.99%
-Binomial Option Pricing	63.33%	69.33%
-From the results, we can see that the XGBoost model achieved the highest accuracy for both call and put options.
-The decision tree model also performed well, with an accuracy close to XGBoost.
-The neural network models, on the other hand, achieved lower accuracy than XGBoost and the decision tree.
-Among the neural network models, the FNN

 ## Comments
 | Model                | MSE          | MAE    | MAPE   |